ray-project/ray/doc/source/train/user-guides/persistent-storage.rst

     :align: center
     :width: 600px

-    An example of multiple workers spread across multiple nodes interacting with persistent storage.
+    An example of multiple workers spread across multiple nodes uploading checkpoints to persistent storage.

 By default, these training outputs are saved in a local directory under ``~/ray_results``.
 This is sufficient for single-node setups or distributed training without saving